 Study for Medea, c.
 1896 (image courtesy of author)

-A native of relatively rural Bohemia (part of the modern-day Czech Republic), Mucha rose to prominence during an age of revolution in eastern Europe.
+A native of Ivančice, Moravia (part of the modern-day Czech Republic), Mucha rose to prominence during a period marked by political and social changes in Europe.
 In many ways he channeled that sense of revolution into his art, a spirit that would fully manifest itself upon his arrival in Paris in 1887.
 The City of Lights was, at the time, completed enveloped in fin-de-siècle fervor, an energy that the young artist absorbed readily.
 He fed off of the enthusiasm for artistic innovation alongside the rich colors and modern forms of the late 19th-cenutry world, as arts were embracing the "new art" of Art Nouveau, one that blended ideas of art and design and emphasized the importance of the creative process.

 Gismonda, 1894 Lithograph – 216 by 74.2 cm

 Mucha was catapulted into artistic stardom following the release of his promotional poster design for famed French actress Sarah Bernhardt's lead role in Gismonda in 1894.
 The sheer success of that novel poster transformed Mucha into an artistic icon seemingly over night.
 He gained the admiration of Bernhardt herself – she subsequently signed a six-year contract with Mucha for her future posters, including that for Medea in 1898 – and soon his work became known as the epitome of the Art Nouveau aesthetic.
 Part of Mucha's appeal, though, was his ability to adapt his approach for such a wide array of implementations.
 From jewelry designs with his close friend Georges Fouquet to the entire interior design of Fouquet's flagship boutique on Paris' rue Royale, Mucha was an incredibly versatile figure whose style lent itself to a remarkable range of market in turn-of-the-century Europe.